 In Psalm 82, God asks His people, “How long will you defend the unjust and show partiality to the wicked?”
 We ask God where He is in the midst of oppression, and He responds by asking us the same thing.
 God expects us, His people, to be moved by injustice and suffering because He is moved.
 The psalm continues with a command: “Defend the weak and the fatherless; uphold the cause of the poor and the oppressed.
 Rescue the weak and the needy; deliver them from the hand of the wicked (v.
 2-4).”
 If the Church really is the body of Christ – if we are His arms and legs, then it is through us that He shows up against injustice.
 If we have the Holy Spirit in us, it is through our flesh and bones that He acts in the world.
 When we ask Him to fight against evil, we are asking only to be part of something He is already doing.
 This Psalm reveals that God expects us to fight injustice if we are to see His power.

 I cannot think of even one example where injustice ended by an abrupt, miraculous act from an invisible God.
-From as far back as the Israelite emancipation from Egypt to the establishment of the early church; from the American struggle of abolitionism to the fight against Nazi Germany and in the battle for Civil Rights, God has raised up leaders: famous and unknown women and men with imperfect lives and inconceivable flaws who said, “Lord, use me” and obeyed.
+From as far back as the Israelite emancipation from Egypt to the establishment of the early church or from the fight against Nazi Germany and in the battle for Civil Rights, God has raised up leaders: famous and unknown women and men with imperfect lives and inconceivable flaws who said, “Lord, use me” and obeyed.